Rikidozan/city-in-east-and-southeast-asia/seminars.md

 * Selected SMPA files

 Eric Han, “A True Sino-Japanese Amity?
-Collaborationism and the Yokohama Chinese (1937–1945),” The Journal of Asian Studies 72, no. 03 (August 2013): 587–609
+Collaborationism and the Yokohama Chinese (1937–1945),” *The Journal of Asian Studies* 72, no. 03 (August 2013): 587–609

-Toby Lincoln, “Fleeing from Firestorms: Government, Cities, Native Place Associations and Refugees in the Anti-Japanese War of Resistance,” Urban History 38, no. Special Issue 03 (2011): 437–56
+Toby Lincoln, “Fleeing from Firestorms: Government, Cities, Native Place Associations and Refugees in the Anti-Japanese War of Resistance,” *Urban History* 38, no. Special Issue 03 (2011): 437–56

-Emily Honig, “The Politics of Prejudice: Subei People in Republican-Era Shanghai,” Modern China 15, no. 3 (July 1, 1989): 243–74.
+Emily Honig, “The Politics of Prejudice: Subei People in Republican-Era Shanghai,” *Modern China* 15, no. 3 (July 1, 1989): 243–74.

-J. Carter, “Struggle for the Soul of a City: Nationalism, Imperialism, and Racial Tension in 1920s Harbin,” Modern China 27, no. 1 (January 1, 2001): 91–116
+J. Carter, “Struggle for the Soul of a City: Nationalism, Imperialism, and Racial Tension in 1920s Harbin,” *Modern China* 27, no. 1 (January 1, 2001): 91–116

-Christian Henriot, “Shanghai and the Experience of War. the Fate of Refugees,” European Journal of East Asian Studies 5, no. 2 (January 1, 2006): 215–45.
+Christian Henriot, “Shanghai and the Experience of War. the Fate of Refugees,” *European Journal of East Asian Studies* 5, no. 2 (January 1, 2006): 215–45.

-Michael Weiner, Japan’s Minorities: The Illusion of Homogeneity (London; New York: Routledge, 2009), chapter on Zainichi: Koreans in History and Memory
+Michael Weiner, *Japan’s Minorities: The Illusion of Homogeneity* (London; New York: Routledge, 2009), chapter on Zainichi: Koreans in History and Memory

 **Further Reading**

+* *(P) Presentation opportunities)*

 Kawashima, Ken C. The Proletarian Gamble: Korean Workers in Interwar Japan.
 Duke University Press, 2009.
+(P)

 Kratoska, Paul H. Asian Labor in the Wartime Japanese Empire: Unknown Histories.
 Armonk, N.Y: Sharpe, 2005.

 Lie, John.
 Multiethnic Japan.
 Cambridge, Mass.; London: Harvard University Press, 2004.

 O’Dwyer, Emer Sinéad.
 Significant Soil: Settler Colonialism and Japan’s Urban Empire in Manchuria.
 Harvard East Asian Monographs ; 377.
 Cambridge, Massachusetts: Harvard University Asia Center, 2015.
+(P)

 Ryang, Sonia, and John Lie, eds.
 Diaspora without Homeland: Being Korean in Japan.
 1st ed.
 University of California Press, 2009.
+(P)

 Uchida, Jun.
 “A Sentimental Journey: Mapping the Interior Frontier of Japanese Settlers in Colonial Korea.”
 The Journal of Asian Studies 70, no. 03 (August 2011): 706–29. doi:10.1017/S0021911811000878.